ToolSelf: Unifying Task Execution and Self-Reconfiguration via Tool-Driven Emergent Adaptation: Appendix

-\paragraph{Stage II: KTO Training Details.} Building upon the RFT model, we sample $K=4$ trajectories for each of the $M'=624$ tasks (424 FRAMES tasks and 200 MathVista tasks) for KTO optimization.
-During trajectory sampling, model parameters are initialized to $\theta_\pi^{\text{RFT}}$ and $\theta_\mu^{\text{RFT}}$, with inference parameters set to \texttt{temperature=0.7} and \texttt{top\_p=0.9} to increase exploration diversity.
-Trajectory annotation is based on official evaluation metrics: success yields $y=1$, failure yields $y=0$.
-We ultimately collect 2496 annotated trajectories with a positive-to-negative sample ratio of approximately 0.83:1.
+\paragraph{Stage II: KTO Training Details.} KTO is initialized from the RFT checkpoint.
+For the \(M'=624\) training tasks, we sample \(K=4\) trajectories per task, including 424 FRAMES tasks and 200 MathVista tasks.
+Trajectory sampling uses \texttt{temperature=0.7} and \texttt{top\_p=0.9} to increase exploration diversity.
+Trajectory labels are assigned using the official evaluation metrics: success is labeled \(y=1\) and failure \(y=0\).
+We finally collect 2496 annotated trajectories, with a positive-to-negative sample ratio of approximately 0.83:1.

-KTO hyperparameters are set to $\lambda_D=1.0$, $\lambda_U=1.0$, and KL divergence coefficient $\beta=0.1$.
-The optimizer is AdamW with learning rate of 3e-6 (lower than RFT's 8e-6 to maintain stability), $\beta_1=0.9$, $\beta_2=0.95$, weight decay of 0.01, and warmup ratio of 0.1.
-Per-device batch size is set to 1, gradient accumulation steps to 4, global batch size to 4, training for 1 epoch.
-Gradient clipping max norm is set to 1.0.
-Reference models $\theta_\pi^{\text{RFT}}$ and $\theta_\mu^{\text{RFT}}$ remain frozen during training.
-Training employs mixed precision (bfloat16) on 4 NVIDIA A100 GPUs.
-The two LoRA adapters for the inference agent $\pi_i$ and reconfiguration engine $\mu$ are trained independently.
+The KTO hyperparameters are set to \(\lambda_D=1.0\), \(\lambda_U=1.0\), and KL coefficient \(\beta=0.1\).
+The optimizer is AdamW with learning rate 3e-6, \(\beta_1=0.9\), \(\beta_2=0.95\), weight decay 0.01, and warmup ratio 0.1.
+The per-device batch size is 1, gradient accumulation steps are 4, and the global batch size is 4.
+Training runs for 1 epoch with gradient clipping max norm 1.0.
+The reference model is the frozen \(\theta^{\text{RFT}}\).
+Training uses bfloat16 mixed precision on 4 NVIDIA A100 GPUs.

+\paragraph{Training Implementation Details.} All training experiments are implemented with PyTorch 2.9.0 and Transformers 4.57.3.
+LoRA is implemented with PEFT 0.18.0, and the training framework is ms-swift 3.12.0.
+The RFT stage uses DeepSpeed 0.18.3 ZeRO-2 for distributed training on 2 GPUs; checkpoints are saved every 40 steps, with the most recent 3 retained.
+Training monitors training loss, validation loss, and token accuracy, and the final checkpoint is selected by the lowest eval\_loss on the validation set.